-We are living in an era of mass extinctions, and the main driving force for this is the globalized market.
+We are living in an era of mass extinctions, and the main driving force for this is globalized capitalism.
 Now deregulated and freed from the constraints put in place after WWII to make markets serve national communities, this formation is driven by the quest of a transnational class of financiers, entrepreneurs and corporate managers to maximize corporate profits.
-The destruction of ecosystems throughout the world is destroying the resilience of the global ecosystem and its capacity to respond to perturbations.
-Greenhouse gas emissions, destabilizing climate, are partly responsible for what is happening, but they are only part of the problem.
+Greenhouse gas emissions, destabilizing climate, are partly responsible for what is happening, but they are not the only problem.
+The destruction of ecosystems throughout the world is destroying the resilience of the global ecosystem and its capacity to respond to such perturbations.
 The outcome could be the destruction of the current regime of the global ecosystem, which has been ideal for humans and largely accounts for their flourishing.
 Any new global ecological regime is unlikely to favour humans.
 There will be a collapse of civilization, and possibly, the elimination of humanity.
 At best, billions of people are likely to die along with the extinction of a great many species and their associated ecosystems.
 While there is growing awareness of this crisis, responses are clearly inadequate.
 On almost all measures, things have got worse since the threat we face was fully recognized in the 1970s.
 This includes efforts to reduce greenhouse emissions, which continue to increase, making it increasingly likely that humanity will fail to prevent a runaway greenhouse effect.
 Rainforests and ocean ecosystems continue to be destroyed.